catseye/Xoomonk/README.markdown

     | o1 := $if*
     | o1.then := {
     |   y := x
-    |   print "condition is true"
+    |   print string "condition is true"
     | }
     | o1.else := {
     |   y := x
-    |   print "condition is false"
+    |   print string "condition is false"
     | }
     | o1.cond := 0
     = condition is false